The Red Beret: Production

+Development

-The Red Beret was based on a novel published in 1950.
-Film rights were bought by Irving Allen who announced Trevor Howard and Leo Genn for the leading roles.
-Hillary St George Saunders, who wrote the novel, was to work on the screenplay, but died during pre-production.
+The Red Beret was based on a non-fiction book by Hilary St George Saunders published in 1950.
+Film rights were bought by Irving Allen, who had a company with Albert R. Broccoli, Warwick Films.
+He was told he could get finance if they could get a star to play the lead role.
+In 1951, Allen originally announced Trevor Howard and Leo Genn for the leading roles.
+Saunders, who wrote the book, was to work on the screenplay, but he died during pre-production.
 Terence Young was signed to direct and write a script.
 The working title was The Red Devils.

-The Red Beret was originally intended to be a co-production with RKO Pictures, but they and Warwick were unable to come to terms, so Warwick made a deal with Columbia instead.
+The Red Beret was originally intended to be a co-production between Warwick and RKO Pictures, but the two companies were unable to come to terms, so Warwick made a deal with Columbia instead.

-Terence Young's original choice for the lead, former Second World War Para Richard Todd turned the role down as being "too far fetched".
+Terence Young's original choice for the lead role of Steve "Canada" MacKendrick was former Second World War Para Richard Todd who turned the part down, saying "I did not like this script, probably because I was still rather serious-minded about anything to do with the Airborne Forces and thought it an over-fictionalised treatment."
 Ray Milland was also originally announced as landing the leading role.

-Former agent Albert R. Broccoli knew that Alan Ladd was unhappy with Paramount due to a new contract for much less money.
-Broccoli met Ladd and his wife and agent Sue Carol who agreed to a three-picture contract with Warwick provided Ladd's scriptwriter Richard Maibaum was allowed to rewrite the screenplay for Ladd.
+Former agent Broccoli knew that Alan Ladd was unhappy with Paramount, where he had worked for most of his career.
+Broccoli met Ladd and his wife and agent Sue Carol who agreed to a two-picture contract with Warwick.
+(This eventually covered three pictures.)

-Although Ladd's most popular and critically acclaimed film, Shane, was filmed earlier. it was also released in 1953, making him a prime box office attraction.
 Ladd was paid US$200,000, first class travel and accommodations for himself, his wife, their four children and their nurse, and 10 per cent of the gross receipts over US$2,000,000 for his 11 weeks work filming The Red Beret.